PerziThomas/DA_Perzi_Ambrosch/source/4_UI_UX.md

 ### Bulk selection and locking
 Since it would be common for users to want to change locks for several geofences at once, for example locking a group of geofences on the weekend, it was necessary to implement the option to select geofences and perform bulk operations.
 For this, four different options were evaluated in the mockup.
-These options, as well as their advantages and disadvantages, will be described below:
+These options, as well as their advantages and disadvantages, will be described below.

 1. A select-all checkbox for each day of the week, allowing the user to lock or unlock all geofences for that day